 Oil prices and inventories

 WTI crude price movements and broader oil price movements affect crude oil producers because higher prices result in higher margins and earnings.
-Names with portfolios slanted towards oil—such as Oasis Petroleum (OAS), Hess Corporation (HES), Chevron (CVX), and ExxonMobil (XOM)—may see margins inflating in a higher oil price environment.
+Names with portfolios slanted towards oil—such as Oasis Petroleum (OAS), Hess Corporation (HES), Chevron (CVX), and ExxonMobil (XOM)—may see margins squeezed in a lower oil price environment.
 Also, oil price movements affect energy sector ETFs such as the SPDR S&P Oil & Gas Exploration and Production ETF (XOP) and the iShares Dow Jones U.S. Energy Sector ETF (IYE).